Djeeb/cuda-tests/projects_pytorch/SAGA_nnet/README.md

 # Implementing SAGA and testing it vs SGD
 The aim of this page is to discuss about the implementation and the interest of a variant of SGD, called SAGA (from  [Lacoste-Julien et al., 2014](http://papers.nips.cc/paper/5258-saga-a-fast-incremental-gradient-method-with-support-for-non-strongly-convex-composite-objectives.pdf) ).
 It is very similar to Stochastic Average Gradient (SAG) but has better theoretical convergence rates according to its creators.
+You can check the whole implementation in `SAGA_nnet.hpp`.

 - **I- [ Intuition behind SAGA ](#intuition)**